-- You get a white screen on front-end and can use back-end.
+- You get a white screen on the front-end and can use the back-end.

-- You get white screen on both ends.
+- You get a white screen on both ends.

-If you met situation one, you can fix it using dashboard.
-Because, if you can still use the back-end, it means that the theme or plugin is generating error.
+If you met situation one, you could fix it using a dashboard.
+Because if you can still use the back-end, it means that the theme or plugin generates an error.

-In that case, disable all the plugins and change theme to default one that is “Twenty Nineteen”.
+In that case, disable all the plugins and change the theme to the default one that is “Twenty Nineteen.”

-Now, if you met second situation then “Between the devil and the deep sea“, you have no choice except to do some advanced work.
+Now, if you met the second situation, then “Between the devil and the deep sea,” you have no choice except to do some advanced work.